top of page

 Problem Solving Style and Cognitive Diversity

-Chase Partners help you find leaders who are comfortable pushing complex boundaries, who have emotional intelligence and soft skills, and who exercise vision and risk-taking in addition to their precise scientific knowledge.
+Chase Partners helps you find leaders who are comfortable pushing complex boundaries, who have emotional intelligence and soft skills, and who exercise vision and risk-taking in addition to their precise scientific knowledge.
 Cognitive diversity in the workplace refers to the wide variety of ways employees think and solve problems.
-Getting it right can pay big dividends, it terms of improved retention, engagement and problem solving.
+Getting it right can pay big dividends, it terms of improved retention, engagement, and problem solving.
+Read Chase Partners interview with Business Leader

 Life sciences is an industry which thrives on innovation and companies innovate in different ways.
 Therefore, we believe it’s important that the way leaders themselves innovate need to be taken into consideration.
 All individuals can be plotted on an innovation or creativity continuum between what is called “high adaptation” and “high innovation”.
 Leaders at both ends of the continuum are creative, yet in very different way.
 People with high adaptation prefer to find solutions using established systems, whereas those with high innovation prefer to find new and untested answers to problems.
 Each person's individual style is innate, such as eye color.
 Leaders with adaptive style are agents of stability and progress, whereas Innovators are agents of change and reactiveness.